kentcollins/thin-film-server/README.md

-ThinFilmJS
+thin-film-server
 ==========

-Library for modeling thin film layers and determining their reflectance.
+Heroku application for displaying and interacting with the thin film lab javascript module.